yasumat/NormMinimization/README.md

 A conventional approach to avoiding this issue is to *regularize* the esimates by some additional constraints.
 This example penalizes the estimates that have high values using a *regularizer*:

-Least-squares regression with a regularizer (Case 2):
+(Case 2) Least-squares regression with a regularizer:
 <img src="https://latex.codecogs.com/gif.latex?%5Cmin_%7B%5Cmathbf%7Bw%7D%7D%20%5C%7C%5Cmathbf%7BA%7D%20%5Cmathbf%7Bw%7D%20-%5Cmathbf%7Bb%7D%5C%7C_2%5E2%20&plus;%20%5Clambda_2%20%5C%7C%5Cmathbf%7Bw%7D%5C%7C_2^2"/>,
 where
 <img src="http://latex.codecogs.com/gif.latex?%5Clambda_2%20%3D%201.0%5Cmathrm%7Be%7D%5E%7B-4%7D"/> in this particular example.